barneyboo/react-autosuggest/README.md

 - [Pass through arbitrary props to the input](#input-props-prop) (e.g. placeholder, type, [onChange](#input-props-on-change), [onBlur](#input-props-on-blur), or any other), or [take full control on the rendering of the input](#render-input-component-prop) (useful for integration with other libraries)
 - Thoroughly tested

+## Added features in this fork
+- Tabbing a selection is the same as pressing Enter
 ## Installation

 ```shell